Basilisk II

 Basilisk II is an emulator which emulates Apple Macintosh computers based on the Motorola 68000 series.
 The software is cross-platform and can be used on a variety of operating systems.

 Christian Bauer (developer of a Mac 68k emulator ShapeShifter for Amiga) released the first version of Basilisk II in March 1999.
-New emulator should be highly portable across several computing platforms and provided some improvements in comparison to ShapeShifter - e.g. no limit for number of emulated disks, improved CD-ROM support and support for the host file system.
+The emulator was expected to be highly portable across several computing platforms and provided some improvements in comparison to ShapeShifter - e.g. no limit for number of emulated disks, improved CD-ROM support and support for the host file system.
 However, early reviews highlighted several issues like difficult configuration and limited compatibility with recommendation of ShapeShifter as a better choice for Amiga users.
 Newer releases mitigated these problems, 2005 review of the MorphOS version noted only slow CPU emulation (in comparison to built-in 68k CPU emulation for Amiga applications in MorphOS) as a major issue.

 The latest version of Classic Mac OS that can be run within Basilisk II is Mac OS 8.1, the last 680x0-compatible version, released in January 1998.
 Mac OS 8.5, which came out nine months later, was PowerPC-only and marked the end of Apple's 680x0 support.

-Ports of Basilisk II exist for multiple computing platforms, including AmigaOS 4, BeOS, Linux, Amiga, Windows NT, Mac OS X, MorphOS and mobile devices such as the PlayStation Portable.
+Ports of Basilisk II exist for multiple computing platforms, including AmigaOS 4, BeOS, Linux, Amiga, Windows NT, macOS, MorphOS, WebAssembly, and mobile devices such as the PlayStation Portable.

-Released under the terms of the GNU General Public License, Basilisk II is free software, and its source code of is available on GitHub.
+Released under the terms of the GNU General Public License, Basilisk II is free software, and its source code is available on GitHub.